-Under the reinsurer default scenario analysis, the Non-transferring Policyholders and the Transferring Policyholders are better off post-transfer, whilst the AA Policyholders are worse off.
+Under the reinsurer default scenario analysis, the Non-transferring Policyholders and the AlU Policyholders are better off post-transfer, but other categories of policyholders are worse off.

 Whilst some policyholders are better off and others worse off under these scenarios, under all scenarios claims can still be paid as own funds remain positive.
 Further, these scenarios do not include any management actions and the Net Worth Maintenance Agreement guarantees the SCR coverage ratios at the risk appetite level until June 2021.
 Therefore, I have concluded that policyholders are not materially disadvantaged under these scenarios.